Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 This method mutates the argument and returns it.
 On the surface, this looks OK, but we have just inadvertently created a side effect.
-Any external code that relied on this string will possibly break.
+Any external code that relies on this string may break.

 Let's create an example of this:
 {% codeblock lang:ruby %}